-A.2.2 Permission Collection and Reconciliation
+Permission Collection and Reconciliation

 If you installed the Permission Collection and Reconciliation package, iManager and Designer display the following options.
-For more information about permission reconciliation feature, see "Understanding Permission Collection and Reconciliation Service," in the NetlQ Identity Manager Driver Administration Guide.
+For more information about permission reconciliation feature, and "Synchronizing Permission Changes from the Connected Systems" in the NetlQ Identity Manager Driver Administration Guide.